Cobra (manga): Production

-Publication
+Media

+Manga

 Written and illustrated by Buichi Terasawa, Cobra was first published in 1977 in Shueisha's shōnen manga magazine Weekly Shōnen Jump as a one-shot edition.
 It was later serialized for six years, running from the November 6, 1978, issue to the November 12, 1984, issue of Weekly Shōnen Jump, and released under the magazine's Jump Comics line in eighteen tankōbon volumes between August 15, 1979, and August 15, 1985.
 Cobra was re-published from February 10, 1988, to November 10, 1998, in a ten-volume aizōban edition under Jump Comics Deluxe entitled Space Adventure Cobra.

 The manga series was only partially released in the United States by Viz Communications in 1990 in a series of twelve books.
 This English-language publication covered the origin story and the Royal Sisters' saga, with dialogue adapted by the American comic book writer Marv Wolfman and published under Viz Communications' Viz Select Comics line.
 In 2015, Creek & River released the complete full-color CG sequel series alongside full-color CG remakes of select story arcs from the original manga in the US in a 15-volume full-color Kindle edition.
 The complete manga was printed in several other countries.
 In France, the manga was first published by Dynamic Visions, and later reprinted by Taifu Comics.
 Its first volume was released in the 1990s Brazil by Dealer, being one of the first manga to be published in the country.
 The manga was also published in Italy by Play Press, in Taiwan by Tong Li, in Hong Kong by Culturecom, and in Thailand by Vibulkij.